Arfa-Tazmeen/python-eda-loan-project/README.md

 1. Rejecting applicants who are capable of repaying loans (loss of business).
 2. Approving applicants who later default (financial loss).

-The objective of this analysis is to explore customer and loan attributes to identify factors that differentiate **clients with payment difficulties** from others.
+The objective of this analysis is to analyze applicant and loan data to identify key drivers of default risk.

 ---